 Combined alpha and beta blockers

-Combined alpha and beta blockers work together to prevent the binding of certain hormones known as catecholamines at both alpha and beta receptor sites.
+Combined alpha and beta blockers may be prescribed for patients who have an increased risk of developing heart conditions like heart failure.
+They work together to prevent the binding of certain hormones known as catecholamines at both alpha and beta receptor sites.

-By doing this, they can both slow how blood vessels constrict and how quickly and forcefully the heart beats.
+By doing this, they can both slow how blood vessels constrict and how quickly and forcefully the heartbeats.
+These drugs are sometimes called “Beta blocker, with alpha activity.”

 - Carvedilol (Coreg)